Forex Trading 101

 • Easier to Start.
 Forex traders can get started with as little as $1 or even with a credit card, giving them immediate access to begin trading.

-In general, most experts believe retail forex trading is more like gambling than trading equities due to the greater risks.
+In general, most experts believed retail forex trading is more like gambling than trading equities due to the greater risks.
 A single trade in a leveraged account is enough to lose everything if a market were to move against a trader.
 That said, there are some professional traders that make consistent profits in the market and many banks and hedge funds speculate for large profits.

 Prop Trading & Training